Tour Highlights and Features

 - International airfare

-- Visa fees (Cambodia): $35 USD cash paid upon entry + 1 passport photo
+- Cambodia: $35 USD cash paid on the spot upon entry + 1 passport size photo

-- Personal expenses, activities, meals other than those outlined in itinerary
+- Personal expenses, liquor, laundry, phones, meals, activities other than those listed

-- TIPS to hotel staff, porters, local guides and drivers, ship crew and similar*
+- TIPS to hotel staff, porters, local guides and drivers, CREW on ship and similar.

-- *Suggested amounts will be sent with your initial and final documents
+(Suggested amounts will be sent with your initial travel kit and final documents.)

 Services per airline policies.

 DAY 1: HO CHI MINH CITY (Saigon) – VIETNAM (O)

 Upon arrival transfer to your hotel.
 Due to various arrival times, no activities or meals planned.